socrata/datasync/guides/setup-standard-job-headless.md

     "appToken": "<YOUR APP TOKEN>",
 }
 ```
-The full set of options is as follows:
+The full set of options is:

 | Option    | Requirement | Explanation
 | ------------- | ------------------------------ | -------------
 | domain | required | The scheme and root domain of your data site.  (e.g. https://data.cityofchicago.org)